pilarcormo/SNP_distribution_method/README.md

 ###Creating a model genome

 Running ```ruby create_model_genome.rb dataset_name genome_length contig_size``` will generate a new model genome in SNP_distribution_method/arabidopsis_datasets/dataset_name.
 This includes a FASTA file with the sequences of each fragment, and a VCF file with the SNPs on each fragment.
 In the INFO field of the VCF, each SNP has been given an allele frequency (AF).
 Heterozygous SNPs will generally have AF = ~0.5, and homozygous AF = ~1.0, but this will vary with pooled data.
 In the model, each SNP has been given an allele frequency of exactly 0.5 or 1.0.
 The variables hm_r and ht_r contain the R code needed to create the model homozygous and heterozygous SNP distributions respectively.
-The variable contig_size provides the minimum size for contigs, where the maximum size is double this value, and each contig's size is randomly chosen within this range [https://github.com/edwardchalstrey1/fragmented_genome_with_snps](https://github.com/edwardchalstrey1/fragmented_genome_with_snps)
+The variable contig_size provides the minimum size for contigs, where the maximum size is double this value, and each contig's size is randomly chosen within this range.
+Information obtained from [https://github.com/edwardchalstrey1/fragmented_genome_with_snps](https://github.com/edwardchalstrey1/fragmented_genome_with_snps)

 To create model genomes with real SNP densities obtaind from variant calling with NGS reads, we can run ```ruby model_genome_real_hpc.rb dataset_name contig_size folder_containing_SNPs_files chromosome```

 ###Filtering background SNPs

-Run ```ruby manage_vcf.rb (1) (2) (3) (4) -(5)-``
+Run ``ruby manage_vcf.rb (1) (2) (3) (4) -(5)-``

 1. location folder
 2. Variants in VCF 4.1 file